SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

 the options requested by the user.
 You can refer to the :ref:`section_ref_sampling_requirements` for an illustration of sampling.
 Beware of the size of the hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
+The memory required is then the product of the size of an individual :math:`\mathbf{y}` state and the size of the hypercube.

   .. _mop_determination:
   .. image:: images/mop_determination.png